 Your credit scores can change frequently.
 That’s why Credit Karma is now checking your credit reports daily for any changes from Equifax and TransUnion.

-Credit Karma provides VantageScore 3.0® credit scores from both Equifax and TransUnion.
-You might recall weekly score updates from both of these credit bureaus, which meant you had to wait seven days before seeing how your credit scores may have changed.
+Credit Karma provides your VantageScore 3.0® credit scores from both Equifax and TransUnion.
+You might recall getting weekly updates through Credit Karma from both of these credit bureaus — but that meant waiting every seven days to see how your credit scores may have changed.

-But now that you can get an update on your TransUnion score every day, you’ll be able to keep a closer eye on your progress as you build credit.
-Daily updates could also help you make more-timely decisions when it comes to applying for new auto loans, credit cards and mortgages.
+Now that Credit Karma is checking your TransUnion and Equifax reports every day, you’ll be able to keep a closer eye on your progress as you build credit.
+Daily checks mean you can know sooner if your scores have changed — and that could help you make more-timely decisions when it comes to applying for new auto loans, credit cards and mortgages.